 • To work towards a people-centred partnership, ensuring better participation of African and European citizens.

-At the sixth EU-AU summit (Brussels, 17-18 February 2022) EU and AU heads of state and government agreed on a joint vision for a renewed partnership ‘promoting our common priorities, shared values, international law, and preserving together our interests and common public goods.
+At the sixth EU-AU summit (Brussels, 17-18 February 2022) EU and AU heads of state and government agreed on a declaration entitled ‘A joint vision for 2030’, ‘promoting our common priorities, shared values, international law, and preserving together our interests and common public goods.
 This includes inter alia: the security and prosperity of our citizens, the protection of human rights for all, gender equality and women’s empowerment in all spheres of life, respect for democratic principles, good governance and the rule of law, actions to preserve the climate, environment and biodiversity, sustainable and inclusive economic growth, the fight against inequalities, support for children’s rights, and the inclusion of women, young people and the most disadvantaged’.
-At the summit, an Africa-Europe Investment Package of EUR 150 billion was agreed on with the aim of promoting diversified, sustainable and resilient economies.
+At the summit, an Africa-Europe Investment Package aiming to provide EUR 150 billion of investments was agreed in order to promote diversified, sustainable and resilient economies on the African continent.
+The summit was followed up by a joint meeting of the AU and the EU’s College of Commissioners on 28 November 2022.
+A joint meeting of foreign affairs ministers from both continents is expected to take place in 2024, to take stock of the progress made against the commitments expressed in the Joint Vision declaration.

 Development cooperation